You were not supposed to read this book review now.

 It will do wonders for your child's intellectual development at a time when we are bombarded with simplified versions of the great Winnie-the-Pooh fables.

 Now, what I am really interested in - is whether you will share an original version of Milne's Winnie-The-Pooh with the most important person in your life.

 Let's pretend you have and let's see what happens.

-Winnie-The-Pooh, The Complete Collection of Stories And Poems is available from bookstores in the US and other countries:
+Winnie-The-Pooh, The Complete Collection of Stories And Poems is available from bookstores in the US: